 A-4.
 Use of Deadly Force.
-Corrections deputies are only authorized to use deadly force when they reasonably believe there is an immediate threat of death or serious physical injury to them or a third person.
+Deputies are permitted to use only that force which the deputy reasonably believes is necessary to protect themselves from bodily harm or to effect any other lawful action. to use deadly force when they reasonably believe there is an immediate threat of death or serious physical injury to them or a third person.
 This can include, but not limited to the following incidents:

 - a.
 Preventing the escape of an inmate who is a known risk and without the use of deadly force to prevent their escape would place the community at risk of death or serious physical harm. - b.
 To prevent death or serious bodily harm to staff or inmates during a riot, kidnapping, hostage situation, arson, or any incident where an inmate(s) have become armed with a dangerous or deadly weapon and demonstrate the imminent ability to use force capable of causing death or serious physical injuries to staff or others. - c.
-The destruction of property that would place a person in imminent danger or serious injury or death. - A-5.
+The destruction of property that would place a person in imminent danger or serious injury or death.

+A-5.
 Pre-planned and Immediate Use of Force.
-Corrections deputies must notify the shift supervisor when applicable before using force.
-This is always a best practice unless exigent circumstances exist requiring immediate action.
-Shift supervisors are responsible for: - a.
+Shift supervisors are responsible for:

+- a.
 Approving the appropriate use and level of force, providing direction, and assistance with any pre-planned use of force. - b.
 Authorizing the use of chemical agents, Taser, restraint devices, cell and area extraction tactics, and post incident decontamination if necessary.
 See CD-8-5 Use of Restraints, CD-8-9 Defensive Tool Control and CD-8-12 Cell and Area Extractions. - c.
 Being present for any use of force unless timing or operational needs limit their ability to be present. - d.
 Use a video camera for pre-planned use of force events.
 This will document the level of force used in the event. - e.
 Review all use of force incidents and the actions taken to provide further direction. - f.
-Request medical staff to be on standby if applicable and in all incidents request medical staff to evaluate staff and/or inmates who become injured. - g.
-Act as the incident commander for any incident unless relieved by jail command. - h.
+Request medical staff to be on standby (in the nearest secure area) if applicable and in all incidents request medical staff to evaluate staff and/or inmates who become injured. - g.
+Act as the incident commander for any incident unless relieved. - h.
 Process all use of force incidents and scenes accordingly for evidence.
 This includes, but not limited to the collection or securing of evidence, requesting photos or written documentation and the decision to request a criminal investigation for incidents criminal in nature.
-See DCAJ Policy CD-8-17 Criminal Acts. - i.
-Provide jail command timely notification of any criminal event or event requiring further follow up from jail command or other law enforcement agency. - A-6.
+See AJ Policy CD-8-17 Criminal Acts. - i.
+Provide the chain of command timely notification of any criminal event or event requiring further follow up from the Corrections Captain or other law enforcement agency. - A-6.
 Medical Examination and Treatment.
-Post incident and as soon as possible any staff member or inmate will be evaluated by on duty medical staff.
+Post incident and as soon as possible, any staff member or inmate will be evaluated by on duty medical staff.
 Any inmate or staff with serious injuries will be transported to the nearest hospital immediately.
-All staff or inmates with injuries will be evaluated for: - a.
-Obvious and undetected injuries needing treatment. - b.
-To develop a treatment plan or to advise the need for further review; outside medical evaluation.
+All staff or inmates with injuries will be evaluated: - a.
+To determine whether obvious and/or undetected injuries need further treatment. - b.
+To develop a treatment plan or to advise the need for further review or outside medical evaluation.